Gypsy-IL/trip_advisor_api/README.md

 ## Additional information

 You're always welcome to contribute on github.
-Still need to add the supported countries and supported currencies and add exception handling on http requests failures
+Still need to add the supported countries and supported currencies and add exception handling on http requests failures.
+Also documentation is needed.
+This was done in a hurry so there is non, but its not complicated.